pollyweb-org/pollyweb-docs/9 😃 Talkers/50 🤔 Prompts/7 ✏️ Input prompts/32 🔠 TEXT prompt.md

     ```yaml
     Format: TEXT
-    Message: 💬 How are you today?
+    Statement: 💬 How are you today?
     ```

     <br/>